icpdao/icp/gitcoin/bounties/find_staking_contract/en.md

 # Request for an ethereum staking Smart Contract that meets the requirements

-you need to show your ability in your work plan
+You need to state your competence in your work plan.

 ### Reward